PlutonAi-HQ/swap-be/README.md

   - privateKey(string): User's private key.
   - inputMint(string): The address of the input token.
   - outputMint(string): The address of the output token.
+  - makingAmount(string ex "1000"): The amount of input token.
-  - inputAmount(string): The address of the output token.
+  - takingAmount(string ex "10000"): The amount of the output token.
 - Response: Returns the limit order details.
   - Successfull: {status: true, data: ```transaction_id``` }
   - Fail: {status: false, data: ```error_message``` } - when the input is wrong or can not submit tx to blockchain (Congestion)